 Top DevOps Tools for Automation Infrastructure

-DevOps is a set of software development practices adopted by organisations to achieve better connectivity between the development and operations team.
+DevOps is a set of software development practices adopted by organizations to achieve better connectivity between the development and operations teams.
 This is done to ensure that the software development life cycle is shortened, fixes are applied quickly, time to market is reduced and the overall quality of the product is enhanced.
 DevOps also ensures smooth and easy maintenance and support.

 DevOps is not a tool or set of tools to perform a task.
 However, it still needs some tools to implement DevOps practices.
-Set of tools used to implement DevOps practices is called a toolchain.
-Each organisation for DevOps consultant can have a different set of toolchains.
+The set of tools used to implement DevOps practices is called a toolchain.
+Each organization for DevOps consultant can have a different set of toolchains.
 In this post, we will look at some of the most popular DevOps tools that usually make up this toolchain.

 But before we get on to discussing the most suitable DevOps Tools for each situation, we must know the different stages in the DevOps process.